pure-data/pure-data/hugo/markdown/theory-of-operation.md

 ### overview

 Pd is a real-time graphical programming environment for audio and graphical processing.
+It resembles the MAX system but is much simpler and more portable.
+For example, with Peter Brinkmann's libpd you can have Pure Data as an embeddable audio synthesis library.
+Also Pd has an experimental facility not present in MAX that is provided for defining and accessing data structures.

-It resembles the Max/MSP system but is much simpler and more portable; also Pd has two features not (yet) showing up in Max/MSP: first, via Mark Dank's GEM package, Pd can be used for simultaneous computer animation and computer audio.
-Second, an experimental facility is provided for defining and accessing data structures.
+Even though it is light and portable, Pd has many external packages that expand its features, like Mark Dank's GEM package which expands Pd to be used for simultaneous computer animation and computer audio.
+Similarly, Zack Lee's Ofelia package allows you to use openFrameworks and Lua within Pd for creating audiovisual artwork or multimedia applications such as games.

 ### main window, canvases, and printout